 The versions of Unix implemented by specific vendors (or programming teams) typically have specific names.
 In particular, the departmental Physics & Astronomy (PHAS) machines (including those in the computer lab) have the Linux variant of Unix installed on them.
 Linux was originally coded in large part by Linus Torvalds for PCs (and building on a huge amount of previous and continuing work by the GNU project), and is now widely distributed (typically at no cost!) by many different companies and organizations.
-Further, the specific flavour of Linux that is installed on the PHAS machines is Ubuntu.
+Further, the specific flavour of Linux that is installed on the PHAS machines is Mageia.
 Again, however, what is described in the following should work largely as-is on other Linux flavours, as well as on other vendor-specific versions of Unix.

-If you have a laptop and/or home desktop that is running a Windows XP, Vista or 7 (but not version 8) it should be possible for you to install Ubuntu on that/those machines.
-If you are interested in doing this, you should contact one of the TAs during a lab session.
+If you have a laptop and/or home desktop that is running a Windows XP, Vista or 7 (and perhaps 8) it should be possible for you to install Mageia, or some other flavour of Linux, on that/those machines.
+If you are interested in doing this, you should contact me or one of the TAs during a lab session.

 When you type commands in Unix, you are actually interacting with the OS through a special program called a shell, which provides a more user-friendly command-line interface than that defined by the basic Unix commands themselves.
 In this course, we will focus on the use of bash ("bourne again shell") which over the years has become the most commonly used shell in the Linux community.
-However, you should be aware that there are other shells available for your use, and that you can, in fact, change your default shell using the chsh command.
+However, you should be aware that there are other shells available for your use (in fact, on many systems you can change your default shell using the chsh command.
 In particular, tcsh is still in widespread use and if you are interested in learning a bit about its features, you can start with a version of these notes that discusses it in some detail.
 However, particularly if you are new to Linux I recommend that you stick with bash for the duration of the course.

-In the notes that follow, commands that you type to the shell, as well as the output from the commands and the shell prompt (usually denoted "%") will appear in typewriter font.
+In the notes that follow, commands that you type to the shell, as well as the output from the commands and the shell prompt (usually denoted "%") will appear in typewriter font and in a colored box.
 Here's an example

 '''

 % pwd

 /home/choptuik

 % date

-Thu Aug 22 13:34:01 PDT 2013
+Mon Sep 1 10:14:57 PDT 2014

 %

 '''